david-callender/FoodFinder/README.md

 Other *nix shells will have similar syntax, if you aren't using bash then you can look up specific methods to set variables in your particular shell.

+### Notifier
+The module `notifier` located at `/notifier` from the root of the project reads its sending address as `NOTIFIER_EMAIL`, its SMTP password as `NOTIFIER_PASSWORD`, and the database connection string as `DATABASE_URL`.
+The notifier should not generally be run from dev machines without prior discussion.
+However, you must make sure to set these environment variables before running it or else you will get an error.

+Make sure run `go get .` in the `notifier` directory as well.

 ### Getting started

 -   Install Go.